pve-client

 npm run example/terminal -- 100

-Or set PVE_VMID in .env and run without CLI args:
+# or set PVE_VMID in .env and omit the argument

 npm run example/terminal